 The applicant is proposing to subdivide three parcels (302501-4-001-2001, 302501-3-010-2002, and 302501-4-012-2008) totaling approximately 93 acres.
 All parcels are located within the Silverdale Urban Growth Area (UGA) and are zoned Urban Low (UL).
-The proposed subdivision includes 500 single-family residential lots and 47 tracts.
+The proposed subdivision includes 500 single-family residential lots and 43 tracts (AA through AZ, and BA through BS).
 The proposed tracts support utilities, access, stormwater facilities, open space, and critical areas and their associated buffers.
+The applicant proposes a 150-ft buffer from the edge of an off-site Type-F stream and proposes a buffer of 25-ft beyond the top of the ravine slope of two on-site Type-Ns stream segments.
 The proposal includes five new access points off NW Eldorado Blvd and new interior roads.
 All lots are proposed to gain access from the proposed interior roads.
 The applicant is proposing a phased development, consisting of four phases (See Figure 1).

 Offsite improvements are also proposed.
 The applicant proposes to realign NW Eldorado Blvd, built to local sub-collector standards.
-Sidewalks, curbs, and gutters are proposed on both sides of NW Eldorado Blvd along the property frontages.
+Sidewalks are proposed on both sides of NW Eldorado Blvd along the property frontage.